How to register in September

 You'll need to register at the start of every academic year.
 There are two parts to the process:

-- Part A - online registration (this is for new and returning students)
+- Part A - online registration (new and returning students)

-- Part B - identity checks and collecting documents (for all new students - including graduates from the University who have come through our admissions process to start a new course)
+- Part B - identity check and collecting your student ID card (new students - including graduates from the University who have come through our admissions process to start a new course)

-Please read what you will need register before you begin the process as not having the correct documents may delay your registration.
+Please read what you will need register before you begin the process.

 When to register